Frank Oliver (rugby union): Biography

 Oliver's son Anton followed in his father's footsteps, representing both Otago and New Zealand, and being All Blacks' captain.
 They are the first — and so far only — father-and-son combination to have captained the national side.
+Another son, James, played provincial rugby as a flanker and number 8 for Horowhenua Kapiti (11 games), Manawatu (43 games) and captained the New Zealand Universities team in 2013.

 Outside of rugby, Oliver worked in forestry, and was running a sawmill business up until his death in 2014.